Fish Surveys - Minnow Traps

 • Traps should be set near inlets and outlets

-• Traps should be set in deep and shallow water to increase your odds of finding fish
+• Traps should be set in shallow and deep water to increase your odds of finding fish, as well as varying species

 • Duration